 Barry Salzberg is a corporate director.
 Mr. Salzberg served as the Global Chief Executive Officer of Deloitte Touche Tohmatsu Limited from 2011 until his retirement in May 2015.
 He joined Deloitte in 1977 and his roles included Chief Executive Officer and Managing Partner of the firm's U.S. operations.
-Mr. Salzberg is Chairman of the Board of Directors of 10EQS and has previously served as a board member of New Profit, inc. and previously served as Chairman of the United Way Worldwide, Chairman of the Board of College Summit and Chairman of the Board of College Summit and Chairman of the Board of the YMCA of Greater New York.
+Mr. Salzberg is Chairman of the Board of Directors of 10EQS and has previously served as a board member of New Profit, Inc. and previously served as Chairman of the United Way Worldwide, Chairman of the Board of College Summit and Chairman of the Board of the YMCA of Greater New York.
 From July 2015 until June 2018, he was a Professor at Columbia Business School.
-He has a BS in Accounting from Brooklyn Callege, a JD from Brooklyn Callege, a US from Brooklyn Callege, and School, He has Assigned the New York University School of Law.
+He has a BS in Accounting from Brooklyn College, a JD from Brooklyn Law School, and an LLM in Taxation from the New York University School of Law.
 Mr. Salzberg resides in New York, New York, United States.